Regina11239/Calculator/README.md

 # Calculator
-Created few years ago.
+This program was finished few years ago.
 Implements the concept of Java Components.